The individuals listed below are Christians (past and present) who are

 Gary Petty, W. Larry Pharr, Charles (Chuck) D. Pierce, A.W.
 Pink, John Piper,

-Adam Pivec, Holly Pivec, Joye Pugh, Steve Quayle, Roland Rasmussen, Leonard Ravenhill, Robert
+Adam Pivec, Holly Pivec, Joye Pugh, Steve Quayle, Roland Rasmussen, Leonard Ravenhill,

 Roenspies, Barbara Rossing, Richard Ruhling,